 - Wrap around

-- Jump to the beginning of the buffer, and visa-versa, when the end has been reached.
+- Jump to the beginning of the buffer, and vice versa, when the end has been reached.

 If the dialog is closed, you can continue search with the Terminal → Find Previous and Terminal → Find Next menu actions.
 The search pattern will be unset when you clear the scrollbar buffer.